Relax, sit back and take in the countryside from the hut, or get out and about to enjoy everything the Taupo region has to offer.

-Explore nearby Kinloch’s Whangamata Bay (10 minutes away), either for a swim, walk along the beach, picnic or fish n chips, playground, The Tipsy Trout cafe and restaurant.
+Explore nearby Kinloch’s Whangamata Bay (10 minutes away), either for a swim, walk along the beach, picnic or fish n chips or playground for the kids.

 We recommend booking any of the below, the time is from our Hut to the destination.

 Our local favourite is The Kinloch General Store (10 minutes), for all your convenience needs, and takeaways.
 We recommend their wood fired pizzas which are available during Summer.

 Positive Kaibration (25 minutes) a clean food cafe, means healthy delicious food, gluten-free, dairy free, refined sugar free, preservative free, predominantly plant based nutrient dense whole foods.

 The Cozy Corner (25 minutes) Taupo’s Hidden Health Cafe, Clean nutritious meals, organic coffee, fresh juice & smoothies.

 L’arté Cafe & Gallery (25 minutes) located in Acacia Bay, Voted Lonely Planet‘s No 1 cafe pick for the Central North Island and one of the top 10 places to visit in New Zealand.
 The café and gallery are both set in a magical, art filled garden, complete with an outside mosaic living room.